 Problems in Abukari’s community never used worry him.
 Though rural to urban migration, teenage pregnancy, and high school dropout rates were affecting the people around him, all that concerned him was how to get a well-paid job.

-On his placement with ICS in Tamale, volunteers were using peer education to change attitudes.
+On his placement with International Service ICS in Tamale, volunteers were using peer education to change attitudes.
 His team piloted girls’ clubs in two of the communities to reach out to a group of people who had less access to education.